Can You Build Credit History Without a Credit Card?

 Does Paying My Rent Help My Credit Score?

-This is a very popular question with a rather unpopular answer.
-The reality is that in most cases, no, your rent payments are not reported to credit agencies, so they do not help your credit standing.
+The reality is that in most cases, no, your rent payments are not reported to credit agencies, so they won’t help your credit standing.

-This is especially true if you are renting a room, basement, or house and pay your landlord in cash or e-transfer every month.
-There may not be much of a paper trail and nothing gets sent to a credit bureau.
+This is especially true if you’re renting a room, basement, or house and pay your landlord in cash or e-transfer every month.
+There may not be much of a paper trail, and nothing gets sent to a credit bureau.
 But this doesn’t have to be the case.

 Does Paying a Phone Bill Help Build Credit?

-This is another very popular question, without an easy answer.
+There is no easy answer.
 In broad strokes:

 - Paying your bills on time is always a good thing.
 This is true for any bill.

-- Some cell phone companies and utility companies report your payment activities to credit bureaus, but some of them do not.
-So, making your payments on time may not help your score, per se, but…
+- Some cell phone companies and utility companies report your payment activities to credit bureaus, but some of them don’t.
+So, making your payments on time may not help your score, per se, but,

 - If you fail to pay your bill, your cell phone carrier may report the delinquent payment and/or turn it over to a collection agency.
 Collections are likely to be reported to credit agencies and hurt your credit rating, and paying all of your bills on time is the best way to avoid that damage.

-If the payments you make on your credit card or line of credit (which can act as a safety net for surprise expenses) are reported to a credit bureau, they can have an impact on your credit score.
+If the payments you make on your credit card, installment loan, or line of credit are reported to a credit bureau, they can have an impact on your credit score.

 - You make all of your line of credit payments on time.